World Health Organization says COVID-19 outbreak a pandemic | CBC News

 Italy isn't the only country in Europe dealing with a growing number of cases of COVID-19.

-- Germany: Germany on Wednesday confirmed its third death related to the coronavirus as another patient in the badly affected district of Heinsberg in the western state of North Rhine-Westphalia died, local authorities said.
-Germany has reported 1,296 cases of the virus, according to figures released by the Robert Koch Institute for disease control late on Tuesday.
+- Germany: Germany on Wednesday confirmed its third death related to the coronavirus as another patient in the badly affected district of Heinsberg in the western state of North Rhine-Westphalia died.
+Germany has reported a total of 1,296 cases.

 - France: France's health ministry was reporting 1,784 cases as of Tuesday, with more than 30 deaths.